pallebone/PersonalBlockListsPAllebone/README.md

 PastedListOfDomainsFromClipboard is the list you copied to your clipboard.
 Allowlist now has all entries added.

-## other stuff etc to be continued as I get time...
+## other stuff etc to be continued as I get time...sorry I have a day job.

 Setup Overview